-In general, our Board oversees the Company's risk management.
-The Audit Committee also plays a key role in discussing with management the potential risk exposures to the Company in the areas of its responsibility discussed in more detail under "Board Oversight of Risk Management" above.
+In general, our Board oversees our risk management.
+The Audit Committee also plays a key role in discussing with management our potential risk exposures in the areas of its responsibility discussed in more detail under "Board Oversight of Risk Management" below.